georgesdib/flight_surety_project/README.md

 To be able to catch events, I need to enable websockets in the web3 provider, I did that in truffle.js

 I also amended the ResponeInfo responses field to a mapping as opposed to an array to guarantee that an oracle votes once, and avoid sybil attacks where one oracle keeps on voting.

+I have also added a video showing how to interact with the contract.